 When you sign in with a Microsoft account, your docs are saved on OneDrive (by default) so that you can access them from anywhere-your computer, phone, or the web.
 Saving Office docs on OneDrive also makes it easy to share and work with other people.
-(If they don't have Office, they can use free Office Web Apps.)
-For more info, see OneDrive and Office work together on Windows.com.
+(If they don't have Office, they can use free Office Online.)
+For more info, see Keep your Office documents in OneDrive on Windows.com.